ACCLA Logo

 Emperor Trajan on a bronze coin from Phrygia

-Trajan did not have an expansionist agenda but found himself obliged to counter an immediate threat to the empire from north of the Danube.
+Trajan found himself obliged to counter an immediate threat to the empire from north of the Danube.
 Decebalus, king of the Dacians attacked the Roman territory in 101 CE and was badly beaten by a Roman punitive expedition after which he accepted peace terms making him a subject of Rome.
 Decebalus broke the treaty in 105 CE and was defeated after a series of campaigns.
 Trajan made a new province out of Dacia (Modern Romania).

 Emperor Trajan on a roman sestertiusReverse of a sestertius of Emperor Trajan showing Fortuna standing left